mendix/docs/refguide6/navigation.md

 {% endmarkdown %}</div>

-The Offline device profile is different from the other profiles in that it does more than simply redirect a user based on the user's device type.
-This profile is designed to allow users to continue using their Mendix application even in the absence of an internet connection, though certain restrictions apply.
+The Offline device, Hybrid tablet and Hybrid phone profiles are different from the other profiles in that they do more than simply redirect a user based on the user's device type.
+These profiles are designed to allow users to continue using their Mendix application even in the absence of an internet connection, though certain restrictions apply.
 An overview of the ramifications of running an offline device profile can be found [here](offline).

 ## Redirection to profiles